johanneskern/gm_ethporto/events/tacos-with-nerif/readme.md

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
 description: Join us for an evening of networking, fun, tacos and margaritas, organized by Nerif, AllBridge, Hacken, and Web3GoLisboa.
+You will receive the location of this secret event after having minted the NFT ticket.

 #####################
 ### EVENT DETAILS ###